Location & Position

 • Stomach: Left lobe shows gastric impression

-• Duodenum: First and second parts create duodenal impression
+• Duodenum: 1st and 2nd parts create duodenal impression

 • Right kidney: Posterior part shows renal impression